 - Open seven or eight live blogs – they will crash, so start with as many as you can.
 Make sure you have the Gizmodo one open, so you can once again laugh at how bitter they are that they haven’t been invited.

 - Fire up your bingo card.
 You can refresh for a different selection of words, if you think you’ve been dealt a poor hand.
 It’s not cheating – I’ll never know.
 There’s more squares than ever before.
 Some of them are really funny.
 Why not just refresh until you’ve read them all anyway and then shut the thing down?
 I don’t care.
 There’s no adverts here.
 I’m not Gizmodo.

 How to play

 - Carefully check your Twitter stream/App.net stream/live blogs for the various keywords and events as indicated on your Apple Keynote Bingo card.

 - As they appear, click on each, and laugh when you hear the sound-effect and grin at the graphical effect.
 You will do this a couple of times, before realising just how annoying it is.
 Then turn the sound off.

 - Continue clicking on each keyword and event until all the boxes have been checked.
-This is for hardcore players only, so there’s no free square in the middle.
 If you want to play an abbreviated game, play until a line (horizontal, diagonal, vertical, or bezier) has been formed.